adetutudeborah/AZ-104-Microsoft-Azure-Administrator-Hands-on-Labs/Labs/Lab 02 - Managing Identities in Microsoft Entra ID/readme.md

 - Select **Review + invite** > **Invite**
 - Confirm that the invited user was created

-> **Note:** It is unlikely you will be creating user accounts individually.
-Do you know how your organization plans to manage them?

 ---

 ## Task 2: Create Groups and Add Members